How to Find Graves in Soldiers National Cemetery

 Why do we need an article on how to find graves in Soldiers National Cemetery?
 Because it is easier to find plot numbers in books and articles than it is to use a plot number to find the grave!
 Surprisingly, this is not well documented.

-In later years, graves for non-Civil War veterans were placed beyond the periphery of the semi-circular design which has the Soldiers’ National Monument as its center.
+In later years, national cemetery graves for non-Civil War veterans extended beyond the periphery of the semi-circular design which has the Soldiers’ National Monument as its center.

-Surprisingly, the signs in Soldiers’ National Cemetery do not explain the plot numbering scheme.
-They only point you to a general area, by state.
-Gravestones are not numbered.
+First and surprisingly, the signs in Soldiers’ National Cemetery do not explain the plot numbering scheme.
+They only point you to a general area, by state, and gravestones are not numbered.
 The stones themselves have abbreviated names, and sometimes the names are incorrect or incomprehensible.

-For a free online listing of Union burials, see “Union Soldier Burials” in the CivilWarWiki.Net article, “Soldiers’ National Cemetery (Gettysburg, PA),” last accessed April 6, 2017.
-With that reference, plus this article, you will know how to find graves in Soldiers National Cemetery.
+Finally, for a free online listing of Union burials, see “Union Soldier Burials” in the CivilWarWiki.Net article, “Soldiers’ National Cemetery (Gettysburg, PA),” last accessed April 6, 2017.
+With that reference, plus this Civil War Cycling article, you will know how to find a particular grave in Soldiers National Cemetery.

 A Schematic Map of Soldiers’ National Cemetery

 Using the Cole and Frampton book, plus my own experience touring the cemetery, I created the following schematic map.
 I tested this map against about a dozen plot numbers, and it works.
 The map is not to-scale.